Configuring HTTPS settings

 - Enable and disable HTTP or HTTPS web access to the appliance

-If BMC Discovery is integrated with a Web Authentication (Single Sign On) solution, you need to replace a default Certificate Authority (CA) bundle on BMC Discovery.
+If BMC Atrium Discovery is integrated with a Web Authentication (Single Sign On) solution, you need to replace a default Certificate Authority (CA) bundle on BMC Atrium Discovery.

 To generate a server key

-Enter the hostname of the appliance if it is standalone.
-If the appliance is a cluster member, enter the cluster alias, or if an alias has not been set then set its DNS entry.
+An editable field automatically populated with the hostname of the standalone appliance.
+If the appliance is a cluster member, it is the cluster alias, or if an alias has not been set then the cluster name is used.